YuAkahori/WorldGovernmentGame/README.md

 	2-1.
 Education via the internet<br>
 	2-2.
 Entertainment via the internet<br>
 	2-3.
 Storage Personal Information<br>
+	2-4.
+Provide a virtual place to discuss politics <br>
 3. World Government services to virtual countries<br>
 	3-1.
 Management of family and land registers around the world<br>
 	3-2.
 Services to train leaders<br>